fmatter/glossing_bootstrap/README.md

 reid 256 -->

 ## The task
-You are given a list of morphemes from an underresourced language, as well as a list of sentences (or single words).
+You are given a list of morphemes from an underresourced language, as well as a list of sentences.
-Your task is to divide the provided word forms into the known morphemes.
+Your task is to parse the words in these sentences into morphemes, and create a corresponding glossing line.
-The morphemes are provided as a list of form-meaning pairs, as in the table above.
+To do that, you use the information on morphemes, which is provided as a list of form-meaning pairs, as in the table above.
 Your solution should be able to deal with morpheme lists and word forms from any language, so no language-specific morphemes or combinations thereof should be encoded.
 If a given wordform is ambiguous, your solution should list all alternative analyses, although you may decide on the more probable one.